copiousfreetime/try-them-all/posts/processing-a-compressed-json-feed.md

 > `IO.pipe` creates a pair of pipe endpoints (connected to each other) and returns them as a two-element array of [`IO`](https://rubyapi.org/2.7/o/io) objects: `[` _read\_io_, _write\_io_ `]`.

-If the decompressed bytes are written to one end of the pipe, then lines may be read from the other end of the pipe, since it is an `IO` object and has both the `gets` and `readline` methods.
+If the decompressed bytes are written to one end of the pipe, then lines may be read from the other end of the pipe.
+Since the read end of the pipe is an `IO` object and has both `gets` and `readline` methods.
 In short something like this:

 ```ruby
 read_io, write_io = IO.pipe